yomnahisham/ts-verilog-simulator/README.md

-# Verilog Simulator (Vivado-Make)
+# OpenNet

 A modern, web-based Verilog simulator that empowers students and professionals to write, compile, and simulate Verilog code directly in the browser—no local toolchain required.
 Ideal for education, prototyping, and collaborative development.

 ## Project Overview

-Verilog Simulator (AKA Vivado-Make) replaces heavyweight, licensed EDA tools with a lightweight, accessible web alternative.
+OpenNet replaces heavyweight, licensed EDA tools with a lightweight, accessible web alternative.
 Key highlights:

 - **Browser-Based**: Write and run Verilog and SystemVerilog testbenches in your browser
 - **Zero Setup**: No local installation—just open the URL and start coding